 - Discuss mechanisms of therapeutic resistance and ways to improve cancer therapy

 Take advantage of this fantastic opportunity for students!
-Register an academic at the early bird rate and bring a student for only $870.
+Fully paying academics can bring a student for only $870.
 Unfortunately, Postdocs are not eligible.
 Both registration packages include; accommodation for the 20, 21, 22 February 2021 (on a shared basis for students) and a food and beverage package for the conference period.
-Academic registrations must be completed by 04 September 2021.
 Once registered, please contact Jack Peters to obtain a special registration link for your student.

 This conference explores topics that should appeal to basic, translational, clinical investigators as well as clinicians ranging from academics to industry.